How to Improve Your Spoken English: 7 Tips

 We have 7 of them.

-Basically, Chakras are the contact points between your physical body and you, and each Chakra governs a particular area of your body.
+Chakras are the contact points between your physical body and you, and each Chakra governs a particular area of your body.
+The Chakra governing your speaking capabilities is located in your throat.
+It’s called the Vishuddha Chakra.

 Close your eyes, take three deep breaths, and relax.

-Now, visualize a soft sky-blue-colored ball in your throat (if visualizing doesn’t feel natural to you, then thinking about it will also work).
-And now, imagine that ball moving and massaging your throat.
+Now, visualize a soft “sky-blue-colored” ball in your throat (if visualizing doesn’t feel natural to you, then thinking about it will also work).
+Now imagine that imaginary ball moving around in circles and massaging your throat.

 5. Don’t Translate English into Your Mother Tongue

-Most of the students (especially those from rural backgrounds) fail to improve their speaking of English fluently.
+Most students (especially from rural backgrounds) fail to improve their speaking skills because they translate English into their mother tongues.

-They try to translate English into their mother tongues, and they fail miserably because every language is different—the way English works is not how Hindi or any other Indian language works.
+The reason is that every language is different—the way English works is not how Hindi or any other Indian language works.
+Let me clarify this.

 How did you learn Hindi?
-When somebody said “Kutta,” did you try to understand its meaning in some other language?
+For example, when somebody said “Kutta,” did you translate it to some other language to understand its meaning?

 No, right?